 In my opinion, Light Blue is all about lemons and cedar.
 I love the fresh, cool and crisp lemon scent with its dry cedar base.
 Light Blue is a modern classic that’s perfect for hot summer days.

 I also love that Light Blue can be worn by men.
-I think it’s a perfect example for a true unisex fragrance, and it’s so much sexier than Light Blue For Men.
+I think it’s a perfect example of a true unisex fragrance, and it’s so much sexier than Light Blue For Men.

-For as long as D&G continues to make Light Blue, I will definitely have it in my fragrance collection.
+For as long as D&G continues to make Light Blue, I will definitely have it in my fragrance stash.

 Hi there!
 Today’s post is about two limited edition bath creams: Imperial Leather Blissful Butterfly Lily & Amber and Sublime Star Flower & Pomegranate.
 I’m not sure when I bought these two products, but it must have been ages ago.
 Anyway, they’re both used up now (Success!) so let’s get to the review.